maxpay/payment-sdk-android/readme/INTEGRATION.md

 ### 4. Dependencies

-To use MaxpaySDK inside your app, you need to provide dependencies
+To use PaySDK inside your app, you need to provide dependencies

 ```groovy
 	// You can use versions upper this